Chavdarova/LAGAN-Lookahead_Minimax/bilinear_game/README.md

     ...
 ```

-We recommend reproducing our MNIST results in [Google Colab](https://colab.research.google.com/).
+We recommend running the notebooks in [Google Colab](https://colab.research.google.com/).